The Secular Transition: A bibliographic essay

 Acknowledgements

 I am grateful to all of the scholars who have contributed to research on this topic.
-My thanks to Jörg Stolz for his helpful comments on an earlier version of this essay and to Steve Bruce for his support over a long period.
+My thanks to Jörg Stolz for his comments on an earlier version of this essay, to Ferruccio Biolcati Rinaldi for his comments on a seminar presentation, and to Steve Bruce for his support over a long period.